kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 #### Pull Requests

-All Pull Requests into master need to have the following checks pass.
+All Pull Requests into main need to have the following checks pass.
 These should be ordered in fastest to slowest to reduce the time spent when/if failures occur.

 0. Check author has signed CLA
 1. If the user is not a contributor, a contributor must write `/ok-to-test` on the pull request before it will be triggered.